mandober/debrief.math/300-logic/lo.GLOSSARY.md

 Absoluteness is a property of a formula.
 A formula is said to be absolute if it has the same truth value in each class of structures/models.

 ## Ampliative
-Ampliative (from Latin *ampliare*, "to enlarge") is a term used mainly in logic, meaning "extending" or "adding to that which is already known".
+Ampliative (from Latin "ampliare" meaning "to enlarge") is a term used mainly in logic, meaning "extending" or "adding to that which is already known".
 This term was often used by medieval logicians in the analyses of the temporal content of their subject terms.
-There were 3 rules outlined in its usage: 1) Common terms in a sentence only represent present things when they stand with a non-ampliating verb about the present; 2) A common term standing in a sentence with a verb about the past is able to stand for present and past things; 3) The common term standing with a verb about the future can indifferently stand for present and future things.
+There were 3 rules outlined in its usage:
+1. Common terms in a sentence only represent present things when they stand with a non-ampliating verb about the present.
+2. A common term standing in a sentence with a verb about the past is able to stand for present and past things.
+3. The common term standing with a verb about the future can indifferently stand for present and future things.

 ## Ancestral logic
-Ancestral logic is the extension of FOL with a transitive closure operation (the transitive closure of a binary relation R on a set X is the smallest relation on X that contains R and is transitive).
+Ancestral logic is an *extension of FOL* with a *transitive closure* operation.
+A transitive closure of a binary relation R on a set X is the smallest relation on X that contains R and is transitive (figuring out a way to compliment a relation so it is transitive is tricky).

 ## Anti-psychologism
 Anti-psychologism or *logical objectivism* is the conviction that the rules of logic are mind-independent. *Objectivism* is a philosophical system created by Ayn Rand that declares real knowledge to be metaphysically objective. *Moral objectivism* or *moral realism*, the meta-ethical position that ethical sentences express factual propositions about robust or mind-independent features of the world, and that some such propositions are true.